 Interview with the Milanese designer who won the Swart mention at the 2013 Fuorisalone.

-Today there is much talk of makers.
-What do you think distinguishes a handmade object from the self-made design or production crafts?
+Today there is a lot of talk about makers.
+What do you think distinguishes a handmade object from a self-produced or handcrafted design?

 What do you think of the new technologies 3D respect to design and self-production?

 I think they are an excellent tool, also for the possibility of quickly making prototypes.
 I believe that new technologies can also be very useful in the project, but that the paper and pencil should never be abandoned as starting tools.